bertvv/ansible-role-bind/README.md

 ### Running Docker tests

 1. Fetch the test branch: `git fetch origin docker-tests`
-2. Create a Git worktree for the test code: `git worktree add tests docker-tests`.
-This will create a directory `tests/`
+2. Create a Git worktree for the test code: `git worktree add docker-tests docker-tests`.
+This will create a directory `docker-tests/`

 The script `docker-tests.sh` will create a Docker container, and apply this role from a playbook `test.yml`.
 The Docker images are configured for testing Ansible roles and are published at <https://hub.docker.com/r/bertvv/ansible-testing/>.
 There are images available for several distributions and versions.
 The distribution and version should be specified outside the script using environment variables: